erubinof/GEOG418-Final-Project/README.md

 </div>
 <p style="text-align: center;"><em> Figure 11: Map of Forest Pest Infestation Event Density Points Across BC in 2022</em></p>

 The last method of mapping the density of the pest infestation events is to clip the data to the BC boundary and display the lines of the raster.
 This makes the map more readable and presentable.
-In this section of data, we will also combine the temperature data from the IDW interpolation and the pest infestation data into one dataset.
+In this section of data, we will also combine the winter temperature data from the IDW interpolation and the forest pest infestation data into one dataset.
 ```{r MapPestDensityClipped, echo=TRUE, eval=TRUE, message=FALSE, warning=FALSE}
 # Perform the spatial join
 joined_data <- st_join(idw_clipped, density_sf, join = st_intersects)